The 29 communication skills of effective communicators

-- Insufficient communication skills overall — As much as 60% of employers state that job applicants do not demonstrate sufficient communication skills to be considered for the jobs they apply to, according to Time;
+- Insufficient communication skills overall — As many as 60% of employers state that job applicants do not demonstrate sufficient communication skills to be considered for the jobs they apply for, according to Time;

 - Money loss — companies lose as much as $62.4 million per year, because of faulty communication happening between employees or faulty communication aimed at employees, according to SHRM;

-- Insufficient directions — As much as 57% of employees report they don’t get clear directions for their work, according to HR Technologist;
+- Insufficient directions — As many as 57% of employees report they don’t get clear directions for their work, according to HR Technologist;

-- Uneasy communication overall — As much as 69% of managers are simply uncomfortable while communicating with their teams, according to HR Technologist;
+- Uneasy communication overall — As many as 69% of managers are simply uncomfortable while communicating with their teams, according to HR Technologist;

 - Disorganization — The same number of managers fails to organize communication within their teams, according to Rallyware;

-- A lack of official communication — As much as 70% of communication in an organization circulates in the form of rumors and unofficial information, according to Chron;
+- A lack of official communication — As many as 70% of communication in an organization circulates in the form of rumors and unofficial information, according to Chron;

 - Troubling feedback practices — 37% of managers are uncomfortable at the thought of providing feedback to an employee, because they fear a negative response, according to Harvard Business Review;